What is a Lean Canvas?

 Questions to ask:

-- What products and services are customers willing to pay for?
+• What products and services are customers willing to pay for?

-- How do they prefer to pay?
+• How do they prefer to pay?

-- How much does each revenue stream contribute to the overall total?
+• How much does each revenue stream contribute to the overall total?

 Lean Canvas vs Business Model Canvas

 Like the Business Model Canvas, a Lean Canvas template has nine building blocks that combine to build a holistic overview of an organization’s strategy.
-However, Ash Maurya made the model more entrepreneur-focused by replacing four of the nine elements (Key Partners, Key Resources, Key Activities, and Customer Relations) with Problem, Solution, Key Metrics, and Unfair Advantage.
 Unique Value Proposition, Customer Channels, Customer Segments, Cost Structure, and Revenue Streams are common to both.

-How to create a Lean Canvas
+How to Create a Lean Canvas

 When developing your Lean Canvas, it’s critical to define and articulate your customer segments and their problems accurately first.
 After that, the rest of the canvas flows – Solutions, Unique Value Proposition, Unfair Advantage, Channels, Costs, Revenue, and Key Metrics.

 It’s unlikely you will create a final plan in one session.
 Your canvas will develop as you test your assumptions against the realities of your market.
-However, you should be able to get the initial structure in place in less than one hour.

 Brainstorm

-As a team, discuss and populate each section of the canvas.
+Discuss and populate each section of the canvas.

 Action Plan